nubrew/nubrew/README.md

   but is planned to be extended to update modules via the appropriate `git update` and remove modules as well.
 - Automatically adds Nubrew-installed packages to the Nushell library path (`NU_LIB_DIRS`) at startup

+## Non-Goals

+- There is no support for installing or managing Nushell plugins.
+- There is no testing framework for Nushell modules/packages.

 ## Installation

 Nubrew can install itself, but to do so, you'll need a (probably temporary) copy of it.
 The following formula will install Nubrew and clean up the temporary directory:

-Due to the need for `use` to require a constant, you'll need to run the following in several distinct steps.
+Due to the `use` command's requirement for a constant path, you'll need to run the following in several distinct steps.

 First, paste and run the following: